Audit Committee – Terms of Reference

 - to seek any information it requires from any employee of the Company (all of whom are directed to co-operate fully with any request made by the Committee) in order to perform its duties;

 - to obtain, at the Company's expense, outside legal or other professional advice on any matters within its terms of reference;

 - to call any member of staff to be questioned at a meeting of the Committee as and when required;

 - to institute special projects or investigations on any matter within the Committee's terms of reference as it sees fit and to consider whether from time to time any special remit should be referred to the Company's external auditors or to any other external body; and

-- To ensure co-ordination between the Corporate Assurance Function and external auditors.
+- To ensure co-ordination between the Group Internal Audit Function and external auditors.